 - Archives Hub, a gateway to descriptions of thousands of archives held by UK colleges and universities;

-- Mark Howell's helpful set of links to local record offices in England and Scotland; and
+- Mark Howell's very dated but still helpful set of links to local record offices in England and Scotland; and

 - the growing AIM25 Project that offers online searching of collection-level descriptions for archives of universities and learned societies in the London area.